The Memory-Enhanced Gaussian Noise (MEGN) Model for Fiber-Optic Channels: Symbol-Energy Correlation Analysis

 The symmetry of $\bKc{\tau}{}$ and $\bKa{\tau}{}$ simply indicates that it is an even function and with finite correlation length

 These two properties of covariance allow us to consider only the one-sided correlation when $0<\tau\leq M$.

-By contrast, $\bKb {\tau,\taup }{}$ as 2D function characterized by double delays $(\tau,\taup)\in\mD$ is more complex.
+By contrast, $\bKb {\tau,\taup }{}$, as a 2-D function characterized by double delays $(\tau,\taup)\in\mD$, is more complex.
 The finite correlation further indicates the support region in terms of relative time distances between any two symbols among the symbol triplet.
 Fig.~\ref{Fig:CorrProps}(a) shows the support regions of $\bKb{\tau,\taup }{}$, which are defined as

-In fact, although $\bKb{\tau,\taup }{}$ is defined as a 2D function of delays $\taup,\tau$, it is only jointly determined by the relative time distances when any two regions of $\Ca,\Cb,\Cc$ are overlapping.
+In fact, although $\bKb{\tau,\taup }{}$ is defined as a 2-D function of delays $\taup,\tau$, it is only jointly determined by the relative time distances when any two regions of $\Ca,\Cb,\Cc$ are overlapping.
 This region is defined as

-In all other cases, $\bKb {\tau,\taup }{}$ degrades into a 1D function, as long as at least two out of three symbols have time distance larger than $M$.
-If any time distances are larger than $M$, these three symbols are definitely independent, and $\bKb {\tau,\taup }{}=0$.
+In all other cases, $\bKb {\tau,\taup }{}$ reduces to a 1-D function, as long as at least two out of three symbols have a time distance larger than $M$.
+If all time distances are larger than $M$, these three symbols are independent, and $\bKb {\tau,\taup }{}=0$.

 By further ignoring the region in $\mO$, $\bKb {\tau,\taup }{}$ can be simplified in the shaded areas $\Ca,\Cb,\Cc$ as visualized in Fig.~\ref{Fig:CorrProps}(a).
 Hence, $\bKb {\tau,\taup }{}$ can be decomposed as